 Do you really want to take your guitar playing to the next level?

-Two-handed tapping is one of those guitar techniques that is easy to start, but can be used to create advanced compositions.
+Two-handed tapping is one of those guitar techniques that are easy to start but can be used to create advanced compositions.

 Instead of plucking the string with a pick, perform a hammer on with your picking hand.
 You can use your tapping hand to perform many of these other techniques.

 Tapping can be used to play fast lead lines or complex arpeggios.

 Practicing these guitar techniques might not be the most fun thing in the world.